Kia XCeed hatchback - Practicality & boot space

 Kia XCeed interior space & storage

 Interior space in the XCeed isn't much different to the hatchback but that's not necessarily a bad thing.
 The driving position is easily adjustable for almost any height and shape of driver, with a steering wheel that moves for reach and rake, along with plenty of legroom.
 Visibility is good, with a slightly better view ahead thanks to the raised driving position, and every version comes with a rear-view camera.
 Somewhat oddly, no model offers front parking sensors.

 Thanks to the XCeed’s extra length compared with the Ceed, it has a boot that’s 31 litres bigger.
 Measuring 426 litres, this also beats the 375-litre boot of the Focus Active, while the Volkswagen T-Cross' boot measures from 385-455 litres depending on the position of the rear bench.
-Due to where the batteries are placed, the PHEV offers much less boot space at 291 litres, which is less than you get it in a Kia Rio supermini.
+Due to where the batteries are placed, the PHEV offers much less boot space at 291 litres, which is less than you get in a Kia Rio supermini.
 With the rear seats folded flat, the rear storage space increases to 1,243 litres for the PHEV and 1,378 litres for the petrol models.

-Top-of-the-range models also get 40:20:40 split-folding rear seats, making it easier to load longer items such as skis and still have seats for two passengers.
+Top-of-the-range models also get 40:20:40 split-folding rear seats, making it easier to load longer items such as skis and still have seats freed up for two passengers.

 The XCeed can safely tow a braked trailer weighing between 1,000kg and 1,200kg, depending on the engine.
 That should be just enough to haul a medium-sized caravan but is lower than you might expect given its rugged SUV looks.